mongodb/genny/docs/using.md

 AutoRun is a utility to allow workload authors to determine scheduling of their workloads without having to commit to a separate repo.
 The utility is specifically designed for users who are using DSI through Evergreen.
 To use AutoRun, make sure your project has integrated DSI with Evergreen as explained [here](https://github.com/10gen/dsi/wiki/DSI-In-Evergreen).

+AutoRun searches in `./src/*/src/workloads` and assumes that all repos, including Genny itself, are checked out in `./src`.

 After performing the above integration, your Evergreen project should have a `schedule_variant_auto_tasks` task on each variant, which can be used to schedule all Genny workloads that are configured to run on this variant.
 There will also be the `schedule_patch_auto_tasks` task which will schedule any new or modified Genny workloads.
 If you want to run an unmodified workload, make a small edit (such as inserting whitespace) to force it to be picked up by that latter task.

 Both of the above tasks will have a dependency on `schedule_global_auto_tasks`, which invokes `./run-genny auto-tasks` to create all possible tasks, viewable in the `TaskJson` directory of that task's DSI artifacts.
 The variant-specific task generator task will then schedule the appropriate task, based on the workload configurations described below.